bkader/Skada-WoTLK/README.md

 # Skada Revisited

 I am simply a huge fan of **Skada**, I prefer it to other damage meters for several reasons.
-No need to judge me, it's after all a perfonal preference.
+No need to judge me, it's after all a personal preference.

 ## What's new?